michaelmeuli/immensekansasii/README.md

 # conda activate env_immense
 ```

+### Adjusting the Config files

+Global configurations are set in `nextflow.config` (should not need changing) and infrastructure specific configurations are specified in config "profiles" in the `conf/profiles` directory.

+To run on UZH's S3IT cluster, we use the `s3it.config`.
+To run locally on the IMM cluster without SLURM we use the `imm.config`.
+These are specified using: `-profile s3it` or `-profile imm` in the `nextflow run` command.

+To run the pipeline somewhere else (or if the setup changes) create a new "profile" by copying one of the existing `.config` files and changing the profile name and the **database paths** and any other settings you need.
+If using the `run_IMMENSE.sh` script to submit the pipeline to the SLURM scheduler, also update the `-profile` argument in the `bin/submit_to_cluster.sh` script which contains the nextflow command.

 ### Download Singular containers
 Get all the required singularity images.
 Either locally or by starting an interactive SLURM session if you're on a cluster: (login node will run out of memory)

->**NOTE:** Update the `cacheDir =` argument in the `conf/profiles` config file for your infrastructure-specific profile under the singularity settings.

 ```
 srun --pty -n 1 -c 6 --time=01:00:00 --mem=16G bash -l
 ```

 Then loading singularity and using the script in the repo to load all the container images to the location where they should be saved.
 You supply the path to the script as the only argument.
-This should match with your path in `conf/profiles/<your-profile>.config`
+This must match with your path in `conf/profiles/<your-profile>.config`

 ```
 conda activate env_immense